-Our monthly mobile food pantry serves Washington County (Texas) residents who qualify through the Texas Commodity Assistance Program.
-The below income guidelines remain effective through June 30, 2021.
+Our Client Choice Pantry serves Washington County (Texas) residents who qualify through the Texas Commodity Assistance Program.
+The below income guidelines remain effective through June 30, 2024.

 Use your gross income to determine eligibility.
 Farmers and self-employed households qualify based on net income (total income minus expenses).
 A household with unexpected and unavoidable expenses of a household crisis may qualify for temporary, emergency food assistance without regard to the household's gross or net income.

 Other ways to qualify include individuals who are receiving one or more of the following types of assistance: Temporary Assistance To Needy Families (TANF / AFDC), SNAP (Food Stamps), SSI, Medicaid, CHIP or WIC.
 This institution is an equal opportunity provider.

 Utilice la cantida de ingresos para determinar su elegibilidad.
 Los agricultores y los hogares autónomos califican Sobre el ingreso neto (ingreso total menos gastos).
 Un hogar con inesperado e inevitable gastos de una crisis familiar pueden calificar para ayuda alimentaria de emergencia sin consideración a la cantida de ingresos o netos del hogar.
 Esta institución es un proveedor de igualdad de oportunidades.